Oaks, Oklahoma

 Oaks is a town in Cherokee and Delaware counties in the U.S. state of Oklahoma.
-The population was 288 at the 2010 census, a decrease from the figure of 412 recorded in 2000.
-It's a crucial role for survival not only for animals, but to the members of the surrounding communities.
-Come through and take a tour of the town.
-Charlie Tucker Park is the community park, it has playground equipment, a track, and a full size basketball court.
-A local female resident has even caught a 13 pound large mouth bass at a secluded pond on boogeyman road.
+As of the 2020 census, Oaks had a population of 267.

 History

 In 1842, the Moravian Brethren began a new mission which they named New Springplace.
 It was intended to replace their former mission in Georgia, which they had abandoned after the Cherokees had been forced to emigrate to Indian Territory.
 The mission operated in its new location until after the outbreak of the American Civil War.
 In 1862, a group of Union troops and Pin Indians (Note: Pin Indians were Cherokees who supported the Union in the American Civil War.) killed James Ward, a Cherokee missionary.
 They abducted Ward's wife and twin infant sons, though they released them about 20 miles from the mission.
 The mission was abandoned for the remainder of the war.

 The Moravians resumed their mission work in October 1866.
 After reassessing their activities, the church abandoned its work among the Cherokees, asking Niels Nielsen, a minister of the Evangelical Danish Lutheran Church, to help the New Springplace congregation.
 Nielsen took over the facilities in 1902 and dropped the Springplace name.

 George Miller opened a post office named Oaks on July 18, 1881.
 A plat for the town was filed on December 10, 1906.
 All of the land was owned by William Israel, subject to allotment by the Cherokees.

 Rev. Christian Adolphus Vammen, with his family, succeeded Nielsen in 1924 and two years later began a children's home, Oaks Indian Mission.
 (Note: Oaks Indian Mission is a not-for-profit corporation related to the Evangelical Lutheran Church of America (ELCA), an independent, social-service ministry.)
 The mission still operates at present.